 The Riviera sticks to every single piece of history.
 The current RCC has been carefully managed since its inception in 1988, with the concept of "returning to the origins of George C. Thomas Jr. design" since our succession in Japan in 2016. .
 On the other hand, the RCC chosen as a venue for major tournaments must always be state-of-the-art.
 Invited Paul Latchou, one of the nation's foremost course managers, to serve as advisor.
 Advocating "everyday is a tournament condition", we are working on course maintenance that supports the evolution of equipment.
 In XNUMX, we launched the Ogawa Project, a flood control project in cooperation with the City of Los Angeles.
 In this project, spring water from the Santa Monica valley, which is negatively affecting the marine environment, is drawn into RCC, stored, purified, and used as water.
 It also prepares for the droughts that often occur in the region.
 By showing the situation of this flood control to local children, the social contribution effect in education is also expected.

 And another.
 We are promoting the conversion of clubhouses into museums.
 Not only the history of the RCC tournament but also the history of adding color to numerous Hollywood films as a great location.
 The clubhouse itself will be an impressive museum, not to mention its material value.
 Maintain history and connect to the future.
 That is the RCC mission.
-With the 2028 Olympics ahead of a major Event, the RCC will continue to strive to mark the history of the new centenary.
+With the big event set to take place in the 2028 Olympics, the RCC will continue to strive to mark the history of the new centenary.

 Full view of clubhouse from course